 - Up to 3 drink units a day for men.

 - No more than 4 drink units on any one occasion.

-- Alcohol should be avoided in certain situations such as pregnancy, when taking certain medication or operating machinery.
+- Alcohol should be avoided in some situations such as pregnancy, with certain mental health or physical conditions, when taking certain medications or operating machinery.

 Alcohol consumption: units of measurement

 1 drink unit* represents 10g of pure alcohol which equates to: